 This of course, didn’t impact Roundbottom’s fascination with his brother one bit.
 As he became more ambulatory, he embarked upon a quest to insert himself into Footloose’s world by any means necessary.
 If Footloose was on the floor, Roundbottom was crawling right up to him.
 Of course, he got a little frustrated with the fact that whenever he got within arm’s length, his brother would suddenly relocate himself to the other side of the room.
 Crawling is an exhausting business, and the look of mild frustration on the little guy’s face was something to behold.
 Still, he would just bow his head, rotate himself, and follow his much faster brother undaunted.
 He would not be denied.

 Roundbottom thought he had a major breakthrough when he finally conquered the delicate art of walking.
 There could be no escape, now.
 Wherever his brother would run, he would be right behind.
 Not only that, but he also started employing a new tactic to draw his brother’s attention: thievery.
-It’s well know throughout the land that you don’t tug on Superman’s cape, you don’t spit in the wind, you never take the old mask off the Lone Ranger, and you DO NOT make off with one of Footloose’s “fidgets”.
+It’s well known throughout the land that you don’t tug on Superman’s cape, you don’t spit in the wind, you never take the old mask off the Lone Ranger, and you DO NOT make off with one of Footloose’s “fidgets”.
 It doesn’t matter if he hasn’t looked at or touched the Peanuts figurine in hours, if it’s in his orbit it’s still in play.
 You do not touch it.
 Well, Roundbottom didn’t get the memo.
 He was a man on a mission, and any risk appeared worthwhile.